miguelC2004/PredictiveModelEC/README.md

 # PredictiveModelEC

-Predictive Model for Sales Data using Python, MySQL, and Polars, adhering to Edgeclear Core API Style Guide.
+Predictive Model for Sales Data using Python, MySQL, and Polars, adhering to a Code Complete Style code.

 ## Introduction